optimobile/coai-dashboard/extension/README.md

 # SOAI - Safety of AI Reporter

 A Chrome browser extension for reporting AI safety incidents directly from any website.
-Part of the COAI (Council of AIs) governance framework.
+Part of the CSOAI (Council of AIs) governance framework.

 ## Features